rscheiwe/api-development/README.md

 * Authentication and protected routes to ensure user-specific data
 * Task queuing and message brokering via Celery

+<a name="relevant-links"></a>
+## UX

+Hypothetical End-to-End Flow:

+1. The user authenticates
+2. The user enters her addresss in the relevant form on the frontend
+3. The form sends the address to Main API endpoint `/genesis-properties/user-property-details-external`
+4. The endpoint calls the third-party API (HomeBird API) to run the address against the available data
+5. HomeBird API sends response to Main API with house details, specifically Sewer System
+6. Main API sends response to frontend
+7. Given the response from HomeBird API, the frontend may prompt the user based on info provided by HomeBird API

 <a name="api-overview"></a>
 ## API Overview